sblg/FLUCbio/README.md

 <b> Imaging approach </b>

-Another function can turn the observed measures into a image like grid with binary values for where the observed values are located (true/1) and this “image” can in turn be evaluated for how peaky and volatile it is by summing up the number of true/1 values.
+Another function can turn the observed measures into an image using a grid, curvefitting+interpolation and a grid search returning a vector with binary values (0 for pixels/grid squares with no observed value and 1 for pixels with observed value).
+This “image” can in turn be evaluated for how peaky and volatile it is by looking at the pattern of and number of 1's.

 <b> Sum of ones </b>

 From the image a measure of fluctuation can be achieved by summing up all the 1's in the vector.
-The higher this number is the more fluctuating a curve.
+The higher the number, the more fluctuating a curve.

 <b> Clustered sum of ones </b>